a704261687/CS909-data-mining/README.md

 # CS909-data-mining
-this code can be copy and run directly in R
+this code can be copy and run directly in RStudio

-Remember, change the path to load the Reuters-21578 in your own computer
+Remember, change the right path to load the Reuters-21578 data in your own computer